 Creating major curb appeal greatly increases your home’s value.
 When selling your house, you want to grab buyers from the moment they pull up to the curb.
 Most buyers are looking for a house that instantly looks like a “H-O-M-E”.
 Here are my top ideas for creating maximum impact:

 #1: Update the exterior with paint.

-I usually choose a bright color that will warm up a tired house.
-In this case I selected a classic white and black color scheme and brought in warmer wood tones through cedar fencing, cedar wrapped posts and redwood gorilla-hair mulch.
-The house was painted a bright white and the aluminum windows were exchanged for a matte black to give the house a more modern feel.
-I also changed out the front door for a black door with small windows to let more light into the house.
+Choose a bright exterior color to warm up a tired looking house.
+In this example, I selected a classic white and black color scheme and accented with warmer wood tones through cedar fencing, cedar wrapped posts and redwood gorilla-hair mulch.
+We exchanged the aluminum windows for a matte black, giving the house a more modern feel.
+I also replaced the front door with a black door with small windows to let more light into the house.

-#2: Adding a combination of shrubs, trees and flowering plants to the front walkway adds instant curb appeal.
+#2: Add shrubs, trees and flowering plants to the front walkway to add instant curb appeal.

-In this case I selected Swedish Aspen trees which grow well on the Front Range and a few Upright Juniper trees to add height to the front of the house.
-I also added about 15 lavender bushes along the sidewalk to welcome guests with an earthy lavender fragrance.
-Plus, lavender is great for bees which keep my flowers healthy and blooming throughout the season.
+In this example, I selected Swedish Aspen trees, which grow well on the Front Range, and a few Upright Juniper trees to add height to the front of the house.
+The fifteen lavender bushes along the front sidewalk welcome guests with an earthy lavender fragrance.
+Lavender bushes are great for attracting bees, which keep flowers healthy and blooming throughout the season.

-#3: Change out old house numbers to give the house some pizzazz.
+#3: Replace old house numbers to give the house some pizzazz.

 I prefer the house numbers to be prominent so that visitors, delivery people and buyers can easily spot the house.
 It is amazing how affordable this option can be and it gives an instant update.